asvd/jailed/README.md

 Jailed — safe yet flexible sandbox
 ==================================

-Jailed is a small JavaScript library for executing untrusted code as a *plugin*, a special instance running in a sandboxed environment.
-The key feature of Jailed is an opportunity to export a set of methods into the sandbox — thus defining a precise set of plugin priviliges.
-Anything not exported explicitly cannot be accessed: a plugin runs inside a Web-Worker launched in a sandboxed frame (in case of web-browser environment), or as a restricted subprocess (in Node.js).

 With Jailed you can:

+- Put an untrusted code into a secure and controlled sandbox so that it cannot bring down the main application;

+- Export a precise set of functions into the sandbox, so that the untrusted code may perform some actions on the main application by simply calling those functions (without a need for messaging), but strictly within the set of privilliges explicitly defined by what exactly was exported.

+Jailed is a small JavaScript library which loads and executes an untrusted code as a *plugin*, a special instance running inside a Web-Worker launched in a sandboxed frame (in case of web-browser environment), or as a restricted subprocess (in Node.js).

+Jailed can be used for:

-- Setup a safe environment for executing untrusted code, without a need to create a worker / subprocess manually;
+- Setup a safe environment for executing untrusted code, without a need to create a sandboxed worker / subprocess manually;

 - Do that in an isomorphic way: the syntax is same both for Node.js and web-browser, the code works unchanged;